bobwaycott/octostrap/README.md

 [![Build Status](https://travis-ci.org/bobwaycott/octostrap.png?branch=master)](https://travis-ci.org/bobwaycott/octostrap)

-We love to see people contributing to OctoStrap, whether it's a bug report, feature suggestion or a pull request.
-At the moment, there's plenty left to get working just right in OctoStrap, some of which is noted in the **Stuff to Do** section.
+We love to see people contributing to Octostrap, whether it's a bug report, feature suggestion or a pull request.
+At the moment, there's plenty left to get working just right in Octostrap, some of which is noted in the **Stuff to Do** section.

 ## License